MozarellaMan/Mobile-LSP-Client/README.md

-# Mobile Language Server Protcol IDE
+# Mobile Language Server Protocol IDE

 A proof of concept mobile application that connects to my [Language Server Proxy](https://github.com/MozarellaMan/rust-lsp-proxy) that provides the ability